signature-opensource/CK-StObj/CK.Poco.Exc.Json.Engine/README.md

 - Builds the names that will be used for types (thanks to the [ExchangeableTypeNameBuilder](../CK.Poco.Exchange.Engine/ExchangeableTypeNameBuilder.cs) in CK.Poco.Exchange.Engine).
-- Creates the `CK.Poco.Exc.JsonGen` namespace and the 2 internal generated static classes `Exporter` and `Importer` in it that will implement the different methods.
+- Creates the `CK.Poco.Exc.JsonGen` namespace and the 2 internal generated static classes `Exporter` and `Importer` that will implement the different methods.
 - Delegates the actual code generation to the [ExportCodeGenerator](Export/README.md) and [ImportCodeGenerator](Import/README.md).